grpc-ecosystem/grpc-health-probe/README.md

 [[Ruby](https://www.rubydoc.info/gems/grpc/Grpc/Health/Checker)] ...

-Most of the languages listed above provide helper functions that hides impementation details.
+Most of the languages listed above provide helper functions that hides implementation details.
 This eliminates the need for you to implement the `Check` rpc yourself.

 ## Example: gRPC health checking on Kubernetes